Windows Subsystem for Linux: WSL 2

 Version 2 introduces changes in the architecture.
 Microsoft has opted for virtualization through a highly optimized subset of Hyper-V features, in order to run the kernel and distributions (based upon the kernel), promising performance equivalent to WSL 1.
-For backward compatibility, developers don't need to change anything in their published distributions.
+For backward compatibility, developers do not need to change anything in their published distributions.
 WSL 2 settings can be tweaked by the WSL global configuration, contained in an INI file named .wslconfig in the User Profile folder.

 The distribution installation resides inside an ext4-formatted filesystem inside a virtual disk, and the host file system is transparently accessible through the 9P protocol, similarly to other virtual machine technologies like QEMU.
 For the users, Microsoft promised up to 20 times the read/write performance of WSL 1.
 From Windows an IFS network redirector is provided for Linux guest file access using the UNC path prefix of \\wsl$.

 WSL 2 requires Windows 11, or Windows 10 version 1903 or higher, with Build 18362 or higher, for x64 systems, and Version 2004 or higher, with Build 19041 or higher, for ARM64 systems.

-WSL 2 and Windows 11 are in good shape with 95% performance of native Ubuntu 20.04 LTS.
+WSL 2 on Windows 11 retains 95% of the performance of native Ubuntu 20.04 LTS.

+WSL 1 and WSL 2 both support IPv6 connections.
+IPv6 support in WSL 2 requires Windows 11 or newer.

+Reception and criticism

+In 2017, free software movement founder Richard Stallman expressed concerns that integrating GNU functionality into Windows would hinder the development of free software, calling efforts like WSL "a step backward in the campaign for freedom."

+In 2021, Jim Salter writing for Ars Technica called WSL "the best part of Windows 11," noting the ability to run applications with graphics and sound and install multiple distributions side-by-side.

+WSL has most widely been described as a tool more useful to developers, rather than end users.
+Reviewers criticized some limitations, noting that it is not the same as having Linux, and that it suffers from some performance limitations, including slow disk I/O.